anon-blue/anon.blue/README.txt

-   we usrg to dteM of a future and of frndss before you startedthe beginnibg of the end
+   we cdrg to dteM of a future and of frndss before you startedthe beginnibg of the end
  penis                                                   pe iupenis
        penis os on mobile so will be slow and shotty sorry penis lovpenis